AhmedFahim-git/restaurant_bot/README.md

 # Restaurant Bot

-A Rasa chatbot that finds restaurants and coffee houses using the FOURSQUARE Places API
+Restaurant Bot is a simple chat bot that searches for restaurants, coffee houses, or both near given locations.

+This is a sample project.
+It uses [Rasa](https://rasa.com/) as the chat bot framework and the [FOURSQUARE Places API](https://developer.foursquare.com/docs/places-api-overview) to search for the places of interest.

-In order to use the chatbot first install Rasa in a virtual environment.
-Activate the virtual environment, and then run the following command.
+In order to use the chatbot first install Rasa in a virtual environment and activate it.
+Clone and move into the repository, and run the following command.

 ```terminal
 rasa train
 ```

+This may take a while as it trains the machine learning model.

 Once the model is trained, in one terminal run the following command.